Visibility-Aware Language Aggregation for Open-Vocabulary Segmentation in 3D Gaussian Splatting: Introduction

 In this paper, we address these fundamental feature aggregation problems with VALA (Visibility-Aware Language Aggregation), a lightweight yet effective framework that combines a two-stage gating mechanism with a robust multi-view feature aggregation strategy.
 Our gating mechanism leverages the statistical distribution of per-ray Gaussian contributions (termed visibility) to preferentially propagate features to Gaussians with high visibility, thereby ensuring accurate feature assignment.
 To further mitigate multi-view inconsistencies in 2D language features, we introduce a convex but non-smooth optimization on the unit hypersphere, which we reformulate into a streaming gradient-based procedure that achieves consistent embeddings without additional computational overhead.
 As shown in Figure~\ref{fig:teaser}, VALA strategies are highly effective.

-Our contributions can be summarized as follows: \begin{itemize} \item We identify fundamental issues in the feature aggregation of current works as a bottleneck in open-vocabulary 3D scene understanding. \item We introduce VALA, a visibility-aware feature propagation framework that employs a two-stage gating mechanism to assign features based on Gaussian visibility. \item We propose a robust aggregation strategy of the 2D features using the streaming cosine median and thus improve the multi-view consistency. \item We obtain state-of-the-art performance in 2D \textit{and} 3D on open-vocabulary segmentation for 3DGS scenes on the reference datasets LeRF-OVS~\cite{qin2024langsplat} and ScanNet-v2~\cite{dai2017scannet}. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We identify fundamental issues in the feature aggregation of current works as a bottleneck in open-vocabulary 3D scene understanding. \item We introduce VALA, a visibility-aware feature propagation framework that employs a two-stage gating mechanism to assign features based on Gaussian visibility. \item We propose a robust aggregation strategy for the 2D features using the streaming cosine median, thereby improving multi-view consistency. \item We obtain state-of-the-art performance in 2D \textit{and} 3D on open-vocabulary segmentation for 3DGS scenes on the reference datasets LeRF-OVS~\cite{qin2024langsplat} and ScanNet-v2~\cite{dai2017scannet}. \end{itemize}